 Horizontal infographic titled ‘Miranda Rights in Florida’ with a dark blue background and gold text.
 Four icon panels explain key rights: the right to remain silent, that anything you say can be used against you, the right to an attorney, and that an attorney will be provided if you cannot afford one.

-You are here: Home > General Criminal Defense > ⚖️ Miranda Rights in Florida: What They Really Mean
+You are here: Home > Constitutional Violations > ️ Miranda Rights in Florida: When Police Must Read Them — and When They Don’t

-⚖️ Miranda Rights in Florida: What They Really Mean
+⚖️ Miranda Rights in Florida: When Police Must Read Them — and When They Don’t

 Most people believe police must always read Miranda rights before asking questions.